 Calories: 495, Total Fat: 23 g, Carbohydrates: 18 g, Protein: 49 g

-Save to Pinterest This dish delivers rich flavors with tender beef, making every family meal special and satisfying.
+This dish delivers rich flavors with tender beef, making every family meal special and satisfying.

 Recipe Questions & Answers